 It took Nettie Metcalf two years to develop this breed.
 The first year she crossed a Barred Cochin rooster with a Barred Rock hen.
 The second-year she crossed a Black Breasted Red rooster with a hen from the first year cross.
 This developed the Buckeye.
 This beautiful chicken has a Cornish body shape, with deep red color plumage that is darker than the Rhode Island Red, and yellow skin.
 Some prefer this chicken over the Rhode Island Red because of the body shape and color.
 The Buckeye is also the only American breed with a pea comb.

 Along with the beauty of their color the Buckeye is known to be exceptionally friendly and curious.
 They like to be in your arms or walking right beside you.
-The nature of the Buckeye makes them a great choice for first time chicken owners.
-They are not pickers so they would be good for introducing new chickens to.
+The nature of the Buckeye makes them a great choice for first-time chicken owners.
+They are not pickers so they would be good for introducing new chickens too.
 The Buckeye breed love to eat mice and are great foragers.
-They also do best in a free range situation.
+They also do best in a free-range situation.
 The roosters are known to be aggressive sometimes.
-Some people say that they have a dinosaur like roar.
+Some people say that they have dinosaur-like roar.

 |Egg Color||Brown||Hardiness||Cold and Heat|

 |Personality||Friendly||Rooster Weight||9 lbs|

 We guarantee your ordered number of birds arrive healthy and true to breed.
 Please contact us immediately should any losses or variances to your order occur, this guarantee is only for the safe and live delivery of your poultry.
 Any loss must be reported to Chickens for Backyards within 3 days of receipt for any adjustment to be made.
 Reshipments are subject to availability and minimum shipping requirements.
 If eligible, we will reship only once.
 Reimbursements are limited to the cost of the birds and will not include shipping charges.